Privacy-Preserving Constrained Domain Generalization via Gradient Alignment

 \section{Proposed Method}

-We propose to study the domain generalization problem for medical imaging classification under the privacy-preserving setting.
-The architecture is built upon the FL system configuration \cite{yang2019federated,mcmahan2017communication}, which is designed to handle multiple local servers (i.e., client servers) data and a centralized server maintains a global DNN model to coordinate the global learning objective across the framework.
-In particular, the objective is to minimize
+We propose to study the problem of task-agnostic privacy-preserving constrained domain generalization (PPDG).
+The architecture is built upon the FL system configuration \cite{yang2019federated,mcmahan2017communication}, which is designed to handle data from multiple local servers (i.e., client servers) and then aggregate the information from local servers to a centralized server.
+Based on the FL settings, the centralized server maintains a global DNN model to coordinate the global learning objective across the framework.
+Specifically, the objective is to minimize

-where $F_k(w)$ denotes the deep learning model on the $k$-th local server, $K$ is the number of local servers, $p_k>0$, and $\sum_k p_k=1$.
+where $F_k(w)$ denotes the objective of deep learning model on the $k$-th local server, $K$ is the number of local servers, $p_k>0$, and $\sum_k p_k=1$.
 In practice, one can set $p_k = n_k/n$, where $n_k$ and $n$ denote the number of training data in the $k$th server and the total number of training data, respectively.
 During training, at the federated round $t$, the DNN in the local server is updated by receiving the DNN parameters/gradients\footnote{We consider gradient in our manuscript.} from the centralized server, and the local servers further conduct DNN model training and send the encrypted gradient to the centralized server for gradient aggregation.